realfagskjelleren/rfid/README.md

 RFID
 ==========

-An RFID POS (Point Of Sale) application that can be used with numeric RFID strings.
+An RFID POS (Point Of Sale) application that can be used with RFID strings as long as length is 8 or greater.

 The system was developed by realfagskjelleren for use at the student cellar in Trondheim, Norway.
-It will work with NTNU student cards and employee cards at least, but any card with an RFID string of 8-20 digits will work.
+It will work with NTNU student cards and employee cards at least, but any card with an RFID string of 8-20 letters or numbers will work.

 Developer requirements